Prenatal phthalate exposures and adiposity outcomes trajectories: a multivariate Bayesian factor regression approach: Data

 \section{Data}

-\subsubsection{Study population}
+\subsection{Study population}

-Between 1998 and 2002, the MSCEHS recruited 479 first-time mothers with singleton pregnancies from the Mount Sinai Diagnostic and Treatment Center and two adjacent private practices in New York City.
-After excluding 75 women (see details in \cite{engel2007prenatal}), the final cohort consisted of 404 babies with recorded birth data.
+Between 1998 and 2002, MSCEHS recruited 479 first-time mothers with singleton pregnancies from the Mount Sinai Diagnostic and Treatment Center and two adjacent private practices in New York City.
+Among these women, 75 were excluded due to medical complications (n = 3), infant or fetal death (n = 2), very premature birth (before 32 weeks of gestation or <1,500 g; n = 5), miscarriage (n = 1), delivery of an infant with genetic abnormalities or malformations (n = 5), inability to obtain biologic samples before delivery (n = 12), relocation or transfer to a hospital outside of New York City (n = 28), or loss of follow-up (n = 19)\citep{engel2007prenatal}.
+The final cohort consisted of 404 babies with birth data recorded.
 The children were invited back for three follow-up visits at ages 4-5.5, 6, and 7-9.
-Of the 404 babies, 382 had their mothers' prenatal phthalate metabolite concentrations measured in urine.
-Two additional observations were excluded because they had very dilute urine ($<10$ mg/dL creatinine) that may produce inaccurate biomarker measurements \citep{buckley2016prenatal}.
+Of the 404 babies, 382 had their mothers' prenatal concentrations of phthalate metabolites measured in urine.
+Two additional observations were excluded because they had very dilute urine ($<10$ mg / dL creatinine) that can produce inaccurate biomarker measurements \citep{buckley2016prenatal}.
 Of the 382 babies, only 180 came back for at least one follow-up visit.
 This results in 362 total visits for fat mass percentage, 363 total visits for body mass index (BMI), 364 total visits for waist-to-hip ratio, and 364 total visits for waist circumference.
 Figure~\ref{fig:viz-outcomes} shows the pattern of loss to follow-up of these 382 babies.
-These observations are included in our analysis.
-The study was approved by the Mount Sinai School of Medicine Institutional Review Board.
-The women gave written consent, and children aged seven or older gave their assent to participate \citep{buckley2016prenatal}.
+All observed outcome measurements were included in our analysis.
+Our analysis was a secondary analysis of the de-identified data from the MSCEHS study.